Minimum stationary values of sparse random directed graphs: Stationary distributions

 \subsection{Lower bound for \texorpdfstring{$\piminez$}{Pi min zero}}

-To prove a lower bound it will suffice to lower bound the probability of reaching a particular head $f\in \cE^-_0$, uniformly for all starting points $e\in \cE^-$ (see \autoref{lem:PT} below).
-We use the ideas introduced in~\cite{bordenave2018,bordenave2019,caputo2020a} to capture the weight (defined below) of typical trajectories departing from $e$.
-Our main contribution is to control the total weight of the trajectories landing at $f$.
+To prove a lower bound for $\piminez$ it suffices to understand, for each $f\in \cE^-_0$, the probability that the walk reaches $f$, uniformly for all starting points $e\in \cE^-$; see~\autoref{lem:PT} and the discussion after it.
+We use the ideas introduced in~\cite{bordenave2018,bordenave2019,caputo2020a} to capture the weight of typical trajectories departing from $e$.
+Our main contribution lies in controlling the total weight of the trajectories landing at $f$, a task that proves to be significantly more complex than in previous studies.

 Define the \emph{out-entropy} $H^+$ and the \emph{entropic time} $\tent$ as